Investment Manager Databases: Key Limitations and Solutions

 Yet databases continue to categorise products in overly general buckets like “Global Equities” or “Fixed Income”.
 These catch-all segments mix fundamentally different strategies, from smart beta to thematic to unconstrained.
 Whilst category segmentation has improved, many asset owners today still screen on product names.
 This makes it nearly impossible to identify the best match for a specific mandate.

-Meanwhile, new or niche strategies often don’t fit into any category at all, such as infrastructure debt or impact investing and so on.
+Meanwhile, new or niche strategies, such as infrastructure debt or impact investing and so on, often don’t fit into any category at all.
 Some products, like internal incubations or semi-closed hedge funds, may be available to the right strategic investor but are never listed in public databases.
-Therefore, categories are too blunt a tool for today’s highly specific selection criteria.
+Therefore, categories are too blunt a tool for the current highly specific selection criteria.

 "Categories are broad catch-all segments which are not sub-divided by process or risk exposures."